wilsonism/geo702/syllabus.md

 * Engage in discussions about geographic scholarship,
 * Trace geographic thought within recent geographic studies,
 * Write critical and informed analyses of entire texts, and
-* Practice independent research to situate geographic thought.
+* Practice independent research in order to situate geographic ideas.

 ## III.
 Format